Good News Is Not a Sufficient Condition for Motivated Reasoning: Results

 \subsection{Raw Data}

-This subsection shows that the raw data does not support positivity- or negativity-motivated reasoning, and the following subsection shows the relevant regressions.
+This subsection shows that the raw data supports cannot reject the hypothesis of no motivated reasoning towards good news or bad news.
+The following subsection shows the relevant regressions.

-The mean assessment of Positive news is 57.7 percent (s.e.
-0.7 percent) and the mean assessment of Negative news is 58.5 percent (s.e.
-0.8 percent).\footnote{All standard errors are clustered at the individual level.} The difference between these is -0.7 percentage points; this point estimate is statistically insignificantly different from zero ($p=0.457$).
+The mean assessment of good news is 57.5 percent (s.e.\ 0.5 pp) and the mean assessment of bad news is 57.8 percent (s.e.\ 0.5 pp).\footnote{Assessments that are greater than 50 percent are typical in papers using this design (e.g. \cite{T-WP}), as participants seem to either believe that the true likelihood is greater than 50 percent, or infer credibility from messages in general.
+The average assessment on a neutral question is similar.} All standard errors are clustered at the individual level.
+The difference between these assessments is -0.3 percentage points; this point estimate is statistically insignificantly different from zero ($p=0.625$).
+As discussed later, the estimate is virtually unchanged in regression specifications that use within-participant tests, and the null estimate is precise.